 Menu • Quick Links • Search

-"This was our first experience with the hot-dip galvanizing process and the galvanizer helped us learn all of the proper techniques of the process.
+"This was our first experience with hot-dip galvanizing, and the galvanizer helped us learn all of the proper techniques of the process.
 This took the guesswork out of learning a system that was new to us." - Matt Gehring, Unlimited Designs

-Though Denver is known for its beautiful scenic views, it also endures harsh climate changes throughout the year.
-The Beck Group, the general contractor for the project, knew that a coating solution was required to be able to handle these conditions with ease, or they would be paying for costly repairs and regular maintenance.
-The building’s façade uses custom glass fiber reinforced concrete (GFRC) panels that have steel frames cast into them.
-The steel frames underwent galvanizing to ensure quality and longevity of the project decades down the road.
+Though Denver is known for its beautiful scenic views, it also endures harsh climate changes throughout the year making durability a top priority.
+The Beck Group, the general contractor for the project, knew the building needed a coating solution that could handle these challenging conditions without frequent repairs or maintenance.
+The hotel’s façade features custom glass fiber reinforced concrete (GFRC) panels, each with steel frames cast into them.
+To ensure these frames would stand the test of time, they were hot-dip galvanized, providing a lasting, corrosion-resistant finish.

 After considering other options, hot-dip galvanizing proved to be the best choice because of its sustainability, coating durability and corrosion performance over time.
 For the project owners, this was a no-brainer as they wanted a low-maintenance solution that wouldn’t need constant repairs.